epireve/meta-prompting-demo/README.md

 3. Switch to Guest view to see the available slots
 4. Click on an available slot to simulate booking

+## Project Rules and Guidelines

+This project follows a set of rules and guidelines to ensure consistent code quality and maintainability.
+These rules are defined in the `.cursor/rules` directory and include:

+- General coding standards
+- Component structure and naming conventions
+- TypeScript and Zod usage
+- Styling guidelines
+- Documentation requirements
+- Testing best practices

+For AI assistants working with this codebase, these rules provide context on how to maintain and extend the project according to established patterns.

 ## Documentation

 - See `prd.md` for detailed product requirements
 - See `todo.md` for project progress and tasks
 - See `changelog.md` for version history
+- See `.cursor/rules` for project rules and guidelines

 ## Available Scripts